phluid61/internet-drafts/http2-nak-frame/draft.md

 ## DROPPED\_FRAME {#dropped-frame}

+<cref anchor="NOTE-1" source="MK">This is an experimental value; if standardised, a permanent value will be assigned.</cref>

-DROPPED\_FRAME frames (type code=0xTBA) can be sent on a connection at any time after the connection preface except in the middle of a header block ({{RFC7540}}, Section 4.3) to indicate that a received extension frame was discarded without any other action being taken.
+DROPPED\_FRAME frames (type code=0xf001) can be sent on a connection at any time after the connection preface except in the middle of a header block ({{RFC7540}}, Section 4.3) to indicate that a received extension frame was discarded without any other action being taken.